-a University of Luxembourg, Luxembourg b ICTA, Australia
+\University of Luxembourg, Luxembourg

-Abstract
+†NICTA, Australia

-The present paper focus on the problems to verify compliance for global achievement and maintenance obligations.
-We first introduce the elements needed to identify and study this fragment of compliance, such as processes and obligations.
-Afterwards we define the procedures and the algorithms to efficiently deal with this fragment of the compliance problem.
-Both algorithms proposed in the paper belongs to the P complexity class.
+Abstract-The present paper focuses on the problems of verifying compliance for global achievement and maintenance obligations.
+We first introduce the elements needed to identify and study compliance to these two classes of obligations in processes.
+Additionally, we define procedures and algorithms to efficiently deal with the identified compliance problem.
+We finally show that both algorithms proposed in the paper belong to the complexity class P.